 ‘Nothing very bad.
 The fate of thousands.
 She will be disagreeable in infancy, and correct herself as she grows older.”Emma, Ch 53

-Mr. Knightly, really Jane, believes that 1) mothers may be ignorant that they are over-indulging their children 2) people can self-correct even if spoiled as children.
+Mr Knightly, really Jane, believes that mothers may be ignorant that they are over-indulging their children and that people can self-correct even if spoiled as children.

-As mentioned in the discipline section, Mr Knightly calls Emma out after she publicly humiliates one of the party, Miss Bates, who had been born to more comfortable situation as a rector’s daughter but now faced destitution if not for the support of the community– the community that Emma was effectively the head of due to her wealth.
-Like Catherine Morland’s scolding by Mr Tilney which provided a sharp redirection of her behavior and thinking towards more moral ends, leading to marriage between heroine and hero; so to does Mr Knightly’s reproach of Emma.
+As mentioned in the discipline section, Mr Knightly calls Emma out after she publicly humiliates one of the party, Miss Bates, who had been born into a more comfortable situation as a rector’s daughter but now faced destitution if not for the support of the community, the community that Emma was effectively the head of due to her wealth.
+Like Catherine Morland’s scolding by Mr Tilney, which provided a sharp redirection of her behaviour and thinking towards more moral ends, which leads to marriage between heroine and hero; so too does Mr Knightly’s reproach of Emma.

 “Emma, I must once more speak to you as I have been used to do; a privilege rather endured than allowed, perhaps, but I must still use it.
 I cannot see you acting wrong, without a remonstrance.
 How could you be so unfeeling to Miss Bates?
 How could you be so insolent in your wit to a woman of her character, age, and situation?
 Emma, I had not thought it possible.”Emma, Ch 43